0xApplication

 How These Examples Work

-2. Rust: Utilizes reqwest for HTTP requests and serde_json to format the agent’s parameters.
+reqwestfor HTTP requests andserde_jsonto format the agent’s parameters.
 The Rust implementation ensures low-latency execution and enterprise-grade reliability.

 Both examples can be customized for your use case by modifying parameters like network, profit thresholds, or hash rate.
 Replace "your_authorization_key_here" with your actual API key provided by MIND.